Dave Rempis

 Dave Rempis (born March 24, 1975) is an American free jazz saxophonist.
-He plays alto, tenor and baritone saxophone.
+He plays the soprano, alto, tenor, and baritone saxophones.

 Life and career

 Dave was born in Wellesley, Massachusetts in 1975.
 He began his musical studies at the age of 8.
 In 1993, Rempis began a degree in classical saxophone at Northwestern University with Frederick Hemke.
 As part of his studies in anthropology, he spent a year at the International Centre for African Music and Dance at the University of Ghana in Legon, studying African music and ethnomusicology.
 After graduating from Northwestern in 1997, Rempis decided to focus on performing, and in March 1998 was asked to replace saxophonist Mars Williams in the Chicago jazz band The Vandermark Five, led by saxophonist Ken Vandermark.